Date: Wednesday, November 6, 2019 at 10:30am

 Performed by theatre artist & educator Kathie diStefano from Rotterdam’s Avalanche Arts.

 This interactive show takes young audience members on a journey through the eyes of a seagull mamma who mistakes trash for fish while hunting for food for her young.
 How do our waterways get so polluted with plastic trash?
 The term ‘plastic soup’ is introduced; lakes, rivers, and seas that have so much plastic trash that no fish can live there.
 This presentation also uses physical theatre techniques to provide comic relief.
 Learning through laughter is Ms. Kathie’s favorite way of introducing theatre to young audience members while sharing important social messages.
 In the show finale, Ms. Kathie teaches the audience a Dutch song from the country she immigrated to 35 years ago.
-The show is geared to kids from kindergarten to grade 2, but fun for the whole family!
+The show is geared to kids 3 – 8 years old and their caregivers, but fun for the whole family!

 This is a sister city event, supported by Baltimore-Rotterdam Sister City Committee.